rocioruizruiz/FrontendWeb/Everbase/README.md

 * Search Cities or Countries.
 * On countries you can click on the capital and get the city info.
 * On cities ypu can click on the country and get the country info.
+* Pop up window which shows de country image when you click on the country name.

 <img src="https://github.com/rocioruizruiz/FrontendWeb/blob/main/Everbase/img/Everbase.gif" alt="App Screenshot" style="zoom: 70%" />